RAAF Base Darwin PFAS Investigation

 The findings from the investigations will be used to identify and prioritise site specific management actions to address PFAS contamination.

 Defence is committed to regularly updating the community throughout the investigation.
-As well as community information sessions, updates are provided through the project website, direct mail and information sheets as new information becomes available.
+As well as community engagement events, updates are provided through the project website, newsletters and factsheets as new information becomes available.